LabeoTech/Umit/ht_buildpipeline.md

 To execute an analysis pipeline in the standalone version of the ```DataViewer``` app:
 1. Open the imaging file to be processed.
 2. Click on *Utilities >> Data Processing* to open the pipeline builder interface.
-3. Select the analysis functions to run on the file.
+3. In the pipeline builder interface, select the analysis functions to run on the file.
 4. Click on *Create Pipeline*.
 5. A window will appear containing a summary of the pipeline steps.
 Click on *Run* to run the pipeline.
 6. Once finished, the final processed file will be displayed.
-If the last step of the pipeline was not saved during the pipeline creation using the Pipeline Builder interface, the file will be saved with a temporary file  name with prefix ```tmpFile_```.
+If the last step of the pipeline was not saved during the pipeline creation in the Pipeline Builder interface, the file will be saved with a temporary file name with prefix ```tmpFile_```.
 You can save the processed imaging by clicking on *File >> Save as...*.

 > Note: All temporary files (```tmpFile_xxxx.dat```) contained in the save directory will be deleted by closing the app.
 Be sure to save the displayed imaging data before closing.